mduckham/SMURF/Queries/README.md

 3) Can you display waterbody lakes that are on the Vicmap crown land parcel that has specific permanent feature identifier (PFI) with number 52490156?

-   Description: this query retrieves waterbody lakes within a specific Vicmap property with the PFI specified in the question.
+   The query below retrieves waterbody lakes within a specific Vicmap property with the PFI specified in the question.
 It shows multiple waterbody lakes on one parcel that belongs to the crown land.
-The execution and visualization of this query takes around 2.5 minutes.
-Computational time for the query execution is delayed due to a limitation associated with use of free version of commercial GraphDB software for the Dynamic Vicmap prototype.

 ```
 select ?pfi ?createdate ?geometry_coord ?ufi ?ftype ?auxname ?auxcontent